 The Analyst’s Notebook brings to the program the opportunity for students to understand link analysis in a way that shows crime and behavior patterns for criminal enterprises and individuals.

 Each and every FBI behavior analysis center has an analyst, and those analysts use AN to track and monitor criminal patterns and activity.
-My course will train students to understand and use this program.
+My course trains students to understand and use this program.

 Students will have the opportunity to put AN on their resume!
 The software costs agencies and corporations thousands of dollars to own and more so to train their employees.
 Our students will be ahead of other individuals who haven’t learned to use a link analysis tool.

-Having a master’s degree in forensic psychology and AN will allow students to apply to federal and state jobs and become an intelligence analyst if they desire that direction.
+Having a master’s degree in forensic psychology and AN allows students to apply to federal and state jobs and become an intelligence analyst, if they desire that direction.

-At Neumann University, we are proud to offer a Master of Science in Forensic Psychology — a complex and competitive graduate program for future leaders in the field of forensic psychology (coming fall 2022).
+At Neumann University, we are proud to offer a Master of Science in Forensic Psychology — a complex and competitive graduate program for future leaders in the field of forensic psychology.

 Your questions are important to us, so in the meantime, we encourage you to connect with us — we can’t wait to help you land your dream career in forensic psychology!